Tribunal provides reminder to employers on how unfair dismissal claims are assessed

 The test for unfair dismissal

 - For a dismissal to be fair, the employer has to show that the sole or principal reason for the dismissal was one of the “potentially fair reasons” listed in s.98(1) of the Employment Rights Act 1996.
 Judge Reindorf considered that the potentially fair reason of ‘misconduct’ did not apply in the case.
-The company had initially been sympathetic to the claimant, acknowledging that it was a mistake, and it was only once the client threatened a poor Trustpilot review that a disciplinary process commenced.
+The company had initially been sympathetic to the claimant, acknowledging that she had made a mistake, and it was only once the client threatened a poor Trustpilot review that a disciplinary process commenced.
 There was also evidence to suggest that the disciplinary process was a sham, as the Managing Director had informed the HR Manager that they needed to “get rid of” the claimant prior to it commencing.
 The judge found that the actual reason, i.e: preventing reputational damage to the company by dismissing the offending employee, could fall into the category of ‘some other substantial reason’, which qualified it as a ‘potentially fair reason’.

 - Next, an employer has to show that their decision to dismiss the employee falls within the ‘range of reasonable responses’ that would be acceptable in those circumstances.
 Here, the judge highlighted a number of instances in which the employer acted unfairly to conclude that the overall decision was not a reasonable one.
 By not taking witness statements or consulting their disciplinary policy, the company had circumvented a proper investigation, and by not allowing the employee’s appeal, a proper process for dismissal was not followed.